cnp3/ebook/principles/reliability.rst

    The receiving window with selective repeat

 A `selective repeat` receiver discards all frames having an invalid CRC, and maintains the variable `lastack` as the sequence number of the last in-sequence frame that it has received.
-The receiver always includes the value of `lastack` in the acknowledgements that it sends.
+The receiver always includes the value of `lastack` in the acknowledgments that it sends.
 Some protocols also allow the `selective repeat` receiver to acknowledge the out-of-sequence frames that it has received.
-This can be done for example by placing the list of the correctly received, but out-of-sequence frames in the acknowledgements together with the `lastack` value.
+This can be done for example by placing the list of the correctly received, but out-of-sequence frames in the acknowledgments together with the `lastack` value.

 When a `selective repeat` receiver receives a data frame, it first verifies whether the frame is inside its receiving window.
 If yes, the frame is placed in the receive buffer.
-If not, the received frame is discarded and an acknowledgement containing `lastack` is sent to the sender.
+If not, the received frame is discarded and an acknowledgment containing `lastack` is sent to the sender.
 The receiver then removes all consecutive frames starting at `lastack` (if any) from the receive buffer.
-The payloads of these frames are delivered to the user, `lastack` and the receiving window are updated, and an acknowledgement acknowledging the last frame received in sequence is sent.
+The payloads of these frames are delivered to the user, `lastack` and the receiving window are updated, and an acknowledgment acknowledging the last frame received in sequence is sent.

 The `selective repeat` sender maintains a sending buffer that can store up to `W` unacknowledged frames.
 These frames are sent as long as the sending buffer is not full.
 Several implementations of a `selective repeat` sender are possible.
 A simple implementation associates one retransmission timer to each frame.
-The timer is started when the frame is sent and cancelled upon reception of an acknowledgement that covers this frame.
+The timer is started when the frame is sent and canceled upon reception of an acknowledgment that covers this frame.
 When a retransmission timer expires, the corresponding frame is retransmitted and this retransmission timer is restarted.
-When an acknowledgement is received, all the frames that are covered by this acknowledgement are removed from the sending buffer and the sliding window is updated.
+When an acknowledgment is received, all the frames that are covered by this acknowledgment are removed from the sending buffer and the sliding window is updated.

 The figure below illustrates the operation of `selective repeat` when frames are lost.
 In this figure, `C(OK,x)` is used to indicate that all frames, up to and including sequence number `x` have been received correctly.